uwinkler/restate/README.md

 ## useSelector

-The `create` function also returns another hook, the `useSelector` hook.
+The create function not only generates the `useAppState` hook but also provides access to another hook: the `useSelector` hook.

-In many scenarios, the primary need is to either display a specific value or derive a display value from the current state.
-For such situations, opting for the `useSelector` hook is advisable.
-This choice is more performant compared to the `useAppState` hook, as it triggers a re-render only when there's a change in the computed value.
+In various scenarios, the primary requirement often revolves around displaying a specific value or deriving a display value based on the current state.
+In such cases, leveraging the `useSelector` hook is recommended.
+The `useSelector` hook triggers a re-render only when there's a change in the computed value, optimizing efficiency in your application.

 ```ts
 import { create } from '@restate/core'